King's Lynn woman guilty of trying to hire hitman after fling

 In her attempt to find a killer, she gave the victim's home and work address and other personal details, the court heard.

-Hewlett took out a number of loans to pay for the hitman, but investigators were unable to say if the cash went to a potential hitman, or if the online killers market site was a scam.
+Hewlett took out a number of loans to pay for the hitman but investigators were unable to say if the cash went to a potential hitman, or if the online killers market site was a scam.

+Following the verdict, Det Insp Paul Morton said: "This has been a very complex and technical trial with a huge amount of information to consider.

+"This is a rare type of offence and it just shows the dark web is still not a safe place for criminals to hide."

 The defendant was cleared of stalking, involving fear or violence to cause serious alarm or distress, but she was found guilty of a lesser charge of stalking, without serious alarm or distress, between January 2021 and August 2022.